 Social media marketing is powerful.
-Investing your resources to understand how it works can help you get the best results.
+Investing your resources in understanding how it works can help you get the best results.

-You’ll double your referral traffic and leads, when you start reaching your target audience on different platforms.
+You’ll double your referral traffic and leads when you start reaching your target audience on different platforms.
 This means that you should optimize your landing pages and site so that they appear well on each platform and/or device.
-Google says mobile-friendliness is now a ranking factor.
+Remember, Google says mobile-friendliness is now a ranking factor.

 In other words, if your site isn’t displaying properly on different mobile and handheld devices, your chances of getting organic referral visitors are slim.
 Therefore, make your site responsive and understand that content is like water.

 Understand social timing: What’s the best time to tweet or share on Facebook or LinkedIn?
 What about pinning to your Pinterest board – is there any perfect time that’s been proven to work?